Could the sunburn remedies you just reached for actually be making things worse?

 This one might sound old-fashioned, but there is real science behind it.
 Colloidal oatmeal, which is finely ground oats, has long been recognized for its anti-inflammatory and skin-soothing properties.
 It contains compounds called avenanthramides that actively reduce itching and redness.

-To use it for sunburn relief, add a cup of colloidal oatmeal, or plain finely ground rolled oats, to a lukewarm bath and soak for 15 to 20 minutes.
+Add a cup of colloidal oatmeal, or plain finely ground rolled oats, to a lukewarm bath and soak for 15 to 20 minutes.
 You will likely feel the difference while you are still in the water.

 Baking soda is another option.
 Add a few tablespoons to a cool bath to help balance your skin’s pH and ease irritation.
 It is particularly helpful for that relentless itchy feeling that often comes a few days in as the skin begins to peel.